 These ribs are fall-off-the-bone good.
 We have received numerous awards for our ribs, including finals at the Houston Rodeo World Championship (HLSR) and numerous top-10 finishes.
 Pick St. Louis rib racks that are between 3.5 to 4 lbs each in individual packages, deep red in color and preferably with thin striations of fat on the top – not big chunks.

-5. Place the loosely wrapped ribs in the grill with the thicker side towards the back.
-Let cook for another 2.5 hours at 250 degrees.
+Place the loosely wrapped ribs in the grill, with the thicker side toward the back of the grill (or toward the heat source).
+Let the ribs cook for another 2.5 hours at 250 degrees F.